yegeb/Basketball_Project/README.md

 # Basketball Video Analysis System

 This project is a modular pipeline designed to analyze basketball games from video footage.
-It combines state-of-the-art object detection, tracking, homography mapping, event detection, and statistical overlays to generate rich visual and data insights for each game.
+It combines  object detection, tracking, homography mapping, event detection, and statistical overlays to generate rich visual and data insights for each game.

 ## Overview